AdiBau/MegaK_project_ftp_frontend/README.md

 ## To Do

-[font red]Delete the empty folder and its contents by long press
+Delete the empty folder and its contents by long press

 Adding more icons for different file extensions